 Translating Cuba posts English-language translations of blog entries and other current writings from a broad spectrum of Cuba-based independent journalists.
 According to the site administrators, "Our hope is that the voices on this site will mirror the free, open and plural society we all know that Cuba is ultimately destined to be."

-There is a complex collection of statutes, administrative regulations, and presidential executive orders that encompass the U.S.-imposed trade embargo, which is currently in flux.
-Some of the relevant information is:
+There is a complex collection of statutes, administrative regulations, and presidential executive orders that encompass the United States' Cuba policy, which is currently in flux.
+Some of the relevant information is available here:

 U.S. Department of the Treasury, Office of Foreign Assets Control: "Cuba Sanctions" page.
-(Includes the most recent info related to President Donald J. Trump's announcement that he was re-shaping the United States' relationship with Cuba.)
+(Includes the most recent changes imposed in June 2019)

 This post on the Law Library of Congress' In Custodia Legis blog answers basic questions about the Cuban legal system.
 The post was authored by Gustavo Guerra, a foreign law specialist at the Library: